The Truth We Can’t Accept

 Before I get to the details of our disbelief, let me tell you were you can find all the documentation you’d like:

-• Free-Man’s Perspective #100.
+• The Other Side of Scarcity.
 We cover many of the primary sources in this issue, and even studies showing an increase in intelligence from overcoming scarcity.

 • The work of Julian Simon, especially The Ultimate Resource and The State of Humanity.
 You’ll find lots of hard data in these.